Planning an Accessible Campus Event at SF State

 Fax: (415) 338-1041

-Accessible Entrance – an entry door or gate is a minimum 32 inches clear when opened 90 degrees; threshold is no higher than ½ inch (¾ inch may be permitted in existing conditions if beveled), and door is easily opened, or has automatic door opener.
-If the automatic door opener is malfunctioning, please contact the DPRC at (415) 338-2472.
+An entry door or gate is a minimum 32 inches clear when opened 90 degrees; threshold is no higher than ½ inch (¾ inch may be permitted in existing conditions if beveled), and door is easily opened, or has automatic door opener.
+If the automatic door opener is malfunctioning, please contact the DPRC at (415) 338-2472, or Facilities & Service Enterprises

 - Titles of work and narrative using large 14 point san serif fonts on a high contrast background